cgsol/globalgroup/README.md

 This paper is available on [arXiv](https://www.arxiv.org/abs/2510.14030) and in the EMNLP Main 2025 proceedings.

-Current:
+Currently included in this repository:
-- All unscored games datasets
+- All unscored & scored games datasets
 - All groupings datasets, including the combined translated groupings datasets for ease of view

-To-do:
-- Scored games datasets
+To be included in this repository:
-- Model prompting script for game, overlap
+- Model prompting script for GG games & overlap prediction
-- Evaluation scripts for model responses, games
+- Evaluation scripts for model responses & game metric scoring